Big Wall Aid Climbing

 Freeze Dried Food Chisel

-Portaledge Copper/Aluminium Heads: correct type and number for your route
+Portaledge - route dependent Copper/Aluminium Heads: correct type and number for your route

 Duct Tape